cloudfoundry/bpm-release/docs/config.md

 | `mount_only`       | boolean  | No           | Whether or not BPM should just mount this directory rather than creating and chowning a backing directory too.           |
 | `shared`           | boolean  | No           | Whether or not BPM should share the mount (internal mountpoints are visible in all namespaces).
 Not usable in unsafe yet.|

+!!! note
-*Note: The volumes in additional volumes must have a path inside `/var/vcap/data`, `/var/vcap/store`, `/var/vcap/sys/run`.
+    The volumes in additional volumes must have a path inside `/var/vcap/data`, `/var/vcap/store`, `/var/vcap/sys/run`.
 If you need to mount a volume outside these paths then you must use the `unrestricted_volumes` key.

 The `unrestricted_volumes` stanza can include globs in the `path` attribute.
 These globs will be evaluated by BPM on startup and each glob match will be